 2.1.6 use a separate email address for each individual User and Administrator.

 2.1.7 use equipment and systems suitable for Bankline as specified by the Bank.

 2.1.8 maintain the Customer’s own up-to-date hardware and software and take appropriate measures to prevent contamination by viruses or similar threats in accordance with good practice.

 2.2 Only authorised Users may use Bankline.
 Third Party Providers may access Bankline with the consent of the Customer, an Administrator or an authorised User.
-Only authorised Users may use the Customer identification code, User identification code, log-in PIN and log-in Password registered to them and may not transfer them to any other person (including any other registered User) except where necessary to a valid and trusted Third Party Provider.
+Only authorised Users may use the Security Details registered to them and may not transfer them to any other person (including any other registered User) except where necessary to a valid and trusted Third Party Provider.
 Authorised Users must not allow anyone else to use their Smartcard.

 3.1 Instructions given to the Bank through Bankline are treated as the Customer’s consent to make a payment and manage services.
 If the Customer wants to cancel a payment it will notify the Bank via the Website or as directed by the Website.
 Instructions received by the Bank for a same day payment may not be cancelled.